PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 SOURCE TEXT SOURCE DOCUMENTS HISTORY DICTIONARY TIMELINES ARCHAEOLOGICAL RECORDS

-HOME - HISTORY NOTES - PORFIRIO DÍAZ
+HOME - PEOPLE IN HISTORY A-Z - PORFIRIO DÍAZ

 Porfirio Díaz 1830-1915